Besperspek123/TODO-APP/README.md

 ## How Use

 There is a ToDo List App folder in the project folder .
 It has an executable file ToDoList.exe .
-You can run it, but pay attention.
+You can run it or run java file, but pay attention.
 It requires java installed on your PC to work.

 ## License